hadiamjad/Blocking-JavaScript-without-Breaking-the-Web/README.md

 - This will generate plot pdf in `Figures/BarPlot.pd`

 #### Retrieving Figures folder on local to view it
-You can run the following command in LOCAL REPOSITORY SHELL to copy the folder to local to view it using this command
+You can run the following command in LOCAL REPOSITORY SHELL to copy the Figures folder to local machine:

-`docker cp {container_id}:/Crawler/Figures .`.
+`docker cp {container_id}:/Crawler/Figures .`

 In my case the container id is located on the docker shell
 ![tm](ScreenShots/container.png)

 `docker cp  7c486e87b63a:/Crawler/Figures .`